Get

 Using Early Socialization to Raise a Friendly Dog

-Just like any other dog in the Terrier family, Yorkshire’s own has a big heart and a brave spirit.
-That’s where all the aggression is coming from, actually; the dog is just trying to keep its loved ones from harm’s way.
-However, this also means it might start barking at neighbors and other folks it deems dangerous.
-But with early socialization and obedience training, you can improve its manners.
+Just like any other dog in the Terrier family, the Airedale has a big heart and a brave spirit.
+That’s where all the aggression is coming from, actually; the dog is just trying to keep their loved ones from harm’s way.
+However, this also means they might start barking at neighbors and other folks they deem dangerous.
+But with early socialization and obedience training, you can improve their manners.

 Socialization isn’t that hard.
-You need to introduce the dog to as many strangers as possible while it’s still a pup.
+You need to gradually and regularly introduce the dog to as many strangers as possible while they are still a pup.
 This includes humans, dogs, cats, and any other creatures you’ve got under the radar.
-The more interactions the Airedale Terrier has, the better, as that will teach it to be more confident and open around others.
-So, take it to parks, beaches, and various competitions or shows.
+The more interactions the Airedale Terrier has, the better, as that will teach them to be more confident and open around others.
+So, once they complete their vaccination schedule and get a green light from your vet, make sure you regularly take them to parks, beaches, and various competitions or shows.

 Airedale Terrier on grass